zloedi/radical_rumble/README.md

 Radical Rumble is a demo of a casual multiplayer clash/rumble-like game, made specifically for the **Radical Multiplayer** events at [Prostranstvoto].
-It is an Unity3D project, but can also be build as an SDL app without modification.
+It is a Unity3D project, but could also be built as an SDL app without modifications.

 [Prostranstvoto]: https://prostranstvoto.bg

 ## General Build info

+You need to populate the `ZloediUtils` git submodule:

+Cloning `radical_rumble.git` with populated `ZloediUtils`:

+`git clone --recursive git://github.com/zloedi/radical_rumble.git`

+If you already cloned `radical_rumble.git`, update the submodule:

+`git submodule update --init --recursive`

-The project is split into these directories:
+The project is split into these subdirectories:

 `BuildSDL/` — SDL app binaries